No products in the cart

 N-Acetyl Selank and Neuroplasticity

 N-Acetyl Selank may upregulate the brain-derived neurotrophic factor (BDNF) levels in the central nervous system.
-Animal studies show that the administration of Selank may increase BDNF levels in the hippocampus.
+Animal studies suggest that the presentation of Selank may increase BDNF levels in the hippocampus.
 BDNF is a growth factor in the brain that supports neurons’ growth and adaptation.
 According to scientists, BDNF may also induce remodeling in the nerve tissue and the formation of new connections.
 BDNF may also stimulate neurogenesis, the formation of new neurons in parts of the adult brain that retain stem cells.
 With this research, it is suggested that Selank may protect the brain and stimulate neural plasticity.

 - Semenova TP, Kozlovskiĭ II, Zakharova NM, Kozlovskaia MM.
 [Experimental optimization of learning and memory processes by selank].
 Eksp Klin Farmakol.
 2010 Aug;73(8):2-5.
 Russian.
 PMID: 20919548.